AntociM/El-mania/README.md

 ## Site Structure

-The application has some main pages: Home, Products, Product-detail page, Profile, Shopping Cart, Checkout, Terms of sale, Open purchase, Privacy Policy.
+The application has some main pages: Home, Products, Product-detail page, Profile, Shopping Cart, Checkout, Terms of sale, Open purchase, Privacy Policy and a custom 404 error page.
 It also has several additional pages related to Admin and accounts.

 ## Design Choices